SPS-L/pyeplan/docs/user_guide/input.rst

 qmin: Minimum limit of reactive power production for each battery unit [kVAr]

--  **CSV File Name: dtim_dist Duration time of each representative day obtained by clustering techniques**
+CSV File Name: dtim_dist :raw-html:`&rarr;` Duration time of each representative day obtained by clustering techniques

 **Columns:**